 Local Currency Balance Sheet Management

-- CEE and Turkey
+- SEMED and Turkey

 Client Solutions Group

 The Client Solutions Group (‘CSG’) is both an advisory and transaction group which focuses on the Bank’s clients across its countries of operations.
-It provides structuring expertise, advice and execution services on all derivative and capital market products.
+It provides structuring expertise, advice and execution services on all derivative and debt capital market products.
 CSG is by definition focused on the provision of prudent, sustainable financing solutions to clients and offers robust financial risk management expertise to the Banking division.
-The product range includes financial derivatives (FX, interest rate and commodity), debt and equity capital market execution services as well as advising on local currency lending and guarantees.
+The product range includes financial derivatives (FX, interest rate and commodity), debt capital market execution services as well as advising on local currency lending and guarantees.